MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 To allow debugging into your extension, when the extension is taken as a dependency, you must set the `allowDebugging` flag, otherwise debugging is now allowed.
 The default value of `allowDebugging` is `false`.
 The **AL: Go!** template sets `allowDebugging` to `true`.

+> [!NOTE]
-For a more refined setting, you can specify the `NonDebuggable` attribute on methods and variables.
-Regardless of the resource exposure policy setting, methods and variables marked with the `[NonDebuggable]` attribute, will remain non-debuggable.
+> Unless you have specified the `NonDebuggable` attribute on methods and variables, setting the `allowDebugging` to `true` will allow stepping into these.
+If you, however, have marked the methods and variables marked with the `[NonDebuggable]` attribute, these will remain non-debuggable regardless of the resource exposure policy setting.
 For more information, see [NonDebuggable Attribute](attributes/devenv-nondebuggable-attribute.md).

 If you want to allow debugging into your extension to view the source code, the `allowDebugging` property in the `app.json` file must be set to `true`.
 For example, if a developer develops extension A and he or someone else on the team develops extension B, and B depends on A, then debugging B will only step into the code for A if a method from A is called and if the `allowDebugging` flag is set to `true` in the `app.json` file for extension A as shown in the example below.
 By adding this setting, you *enable debugging* into an extension to view the source code and variables when that extension is set as a dependency.